-These Restaurants and Food Shops owned and run by female chefs in Orlando deserve your attention.
+These Restaurants, Bakeries, and Shops owned and run by female chefs in Orlando deserve your attention.
 Your Taste Buds Will Thank You.

 “Who Run The World?
 Girls!“

 Beyonce knows a thing or two about running the world of entertainment but these women chefs and entrepreneurs are the ones running and rockin’ Orlando’s food scene.